 - Continue to define job-qualifying criteria through the use of job competencies.
-Job profiles that define expected job competencies would assist in qualifying candidates for their existing knowledge, skills and abilities, as well as their ability to learn specific competencies. - Continue to target specific communities through protected group community newspapers.
+Job profiles that define expected job competencies would assist in qualifying candidates using their existing knowledge, skills, abilities and behaviors. - Continue to target specific communities through protected group community newspapers.
 Add to this group, the Access Press and similar organizations supporting people with disabilities, employment agencies, and other recruiting venues, as can be identified, to target disparate qualified candidates, especially people with disabilities. - Hiring supervisors and Human Resources staff continue their partnership by sharing recruitment strategies that lead to a qualified and diverse applicant pool. - Continue to ensure that all recruitment activities are in compliance with the Americans with Disabilities Act by making materials available in alternative formats (when requested) and ensuring all meeting locations are accessible.